iwo-szapar/vibe-working-solopreneur/README.md

    - Mark confidence: LOW (first use) → MEDIUM (3 uses) → HIGH (5+ uses)

 5. **Save Context:**
-   - Use template in `context-snapshots/TEMPLATE.md`
+   - Use `/learn` command after completing work
-   - Create new file before conversation limit
+   - Document in `memory/episodic/completed-work/`
-   - Restore in next conversation by sharing the file
+   - Restore in next conversation by @-mentioning the file

 **Future Enhancement - Slash Commands:**
 Commands like `/learn`, `/overview`, `/switch` will be added in Phase 2 for automated workflows